-In French 3 students will continue round out their study of French to become a competent speaker and writer in the language.
-Interactive videos, audio recordings as well as other authentic resources will be drawn upon to compliment the textbooks, both in class as well as in the weekly assignments.
+In French 3 students will continue to round out their study of French to become a competent speaker and writer in the language.
+Interactive videos and audio recordings as well as other authentic resources will be drawn upon to compliment the textbooks, both in class as well as in the weekly assignments.
 Contemporary songs will be woven into the weekly assignments as well.

-In French 3, new tenses are introduced to allow students to speak of future events as will as conditional situations.
+New tenses are introduced in this course to allow students to speak of future events as well as conditional situations.
 Students will build their confidence in being able to maintain a conversation with assurance and ease on a variety of topics.
 They will be able to understand the main idea and supporting details of a variety of authentic texts.
-They will be able to give clear and detailed presentations, responding to questions from their classmates and teacher.
-Students will be writing longer descriptions and narrations with more complex sentences.
+In addition, students will be able to give clear and detailed presentations, responding to questions from their classmates and teacher.
+They will also will be writing longer descriptions and narrations with more complex sentences.

 Students will continue to build their personal strategies for language learning.
 They will be given helpful links to online resources to help them practice and build their skills.
 The structure that is presented in French 3 focuses on the Conditional and Future tenses, continuing to incorporate pronouns into their speech, and learning how to build more complex sentences with connector words.

 The class sizes are limited to 12 in order to allow for optimal communication within the classroom as well as teacher oversight on assignments.
 Research shows that students are successful when they are comfortable and at ease.
 In French 3, live class time is used for speaking French as much as possible, with the teacher using exclusively French.
 Students are given structure and support to help them speak in French as much as possible.